Competency Based Assessment

 Our overview video includes further details and information.

 Please note: you must have a Member Number or Application-in-Progress number with PEGNL to create a Competency Assessment account.
+Member-in-Training applicants will not be given access to the Competency Assessment system until their registration has been approved.

 NPPE Exam